netguycode/wp-p3-profiler/readme.txt

  * Displaying profile name in the top right
  * If the profile didn't record any visits (e.g. wrong IP pattern) then an error will be displayed
  * Fixing pagination on the history page
+ * Made the legends on the charts a bit wider for sites with a lot of plugins, plugins with long names
+ * Added the ability to toggle series on/off in the "detailed timeline" chart
+ * Removed network wide activation code - each site will be "activated" when the admin logs in
+ * Removed "sync all profile folders whenever a blog is added/deleted" code.
+Profile folders will be added when admins log in, removed when blogs are removed
+ * When uninstalling, all profile folders and options will be removed

 = 1.0.5 =
  * Security - Fixed a path disclosure vulnerability